 She noted that COP21 will be electronic only for publications, and so CEOS will need to adjust accordingly – for example by putting materials onto memory sticks.
 A brief discussion followed:

-Andrew Mitchell (NASA) noted that the IT policies of several agencies do allow USB sticks to be used with agency equipment.
+Andrew Mitchell (NASA) noted that the IT policies of several agencies do not allow USB sticks to be used with agency equipment.

 Stephen Ward (JAXA) noted that a table (iPad and Android) version of the COP21 EO Handbook is being developed.